 Security tokens and utility tokens represent the two main categories of ICO tokens.
 The major difference between security tokens and utility tokens is in the intended use and the functionality of the two.

-Unlike security tokens, which represent fixed assets of some kind such as house or a shares in a company, a utility token is a more liquid medium of exchange that gives one access to the value created by a blockchain network.
+Unlike security tokens, which represent fixed assets of some kind such as a house or shares in a company, a utility token is a more liquid medium of exchange that gives one access to the value created by a blockchain network.
 While the distinguishing characteristic of utility tokens is that they are not designed as investments, security tokens are created as investments.
 Security token holders are given dividends in the form of additional coins every time the company issuing the tokens earns a profit in the market.

 Utility tokens may grow in price, if the demand for service or product increases.
 Therefore, buying such tokens of a project, that solves real problems of users and the product of which is constantly being developed and improved, may yield a great profit in future.